Study with respect

 Text or WhatsApp the Noise Line describing your location and the source of the noise and we will respond immediately, for example ‘Student talking loudly on phone, Room 2.59’ or ‘Large group chatting, level 2 open plan area’.
 We will not text back unless we need to clarify your location.
 This service operates during staffed hours, currently 09:30-17:30 on weekdays and 10:00-18:00 on weekends.

-If you experience any problems messaging, please feel free to come to the Library Enquiries Desk or Roving staff who will be happy to help.
+If you experience any problems messaging, please feel free to come to the Library Information Point or Roving staff who will be happy to help.

 Noise Line phone numbers to text / WhatsApp at each library